 Article Overview: Systemic lupus erythematosus is an immune disorder.
 Read this article to know more about the relation between COVID-19 and lupus.
 Read Article

 What Is COVID-19?
-COVID-19 or the coronavirus was discovered as a new virus in December 2019.
+COVID-19, or the coronavirus, was discovered as a new virus in December 2019.
 It was first found at an animal market in Wuhan, China.
 It has spread around the world, traveling from the affected country to other places in the world.
-It has been horrifying since the lockdown period st...
+The effect in Italy and the United States Of Ameri...
 Read Article

 Article Overview: Everyone can get infected by the new coronavirus.
 But, people with a weak immune system tend to develop severe complications if they get infected.
 Read the article to know more.
 Read Article

-Malls, schools, colleges, and movie theaters are closed, and most countries around the globe are under lockdown to stop the spread of the new coronavirus (SARS-CoV-2).
-Doctors and scientists urge us to maintain social distancing and stay at home as much as possible in light of the COVID-19 pandemic....
+At the beginning of this pandemic, malls, schools, colleges, and movie theaters were closed, and most countries around the globe were under lockdown to stop the spread of the coronavirus (SARS-CoV-2).
+Doctors and scientists still urge us to maintain social distancing and stay at home as much as poss...
 Read Article

 Most Popular Articles